StorageB/icons/README.md

 # Symbolic Icon List

-A list of the symbolic icons for the default GNOME 46 Adwaita theme and the Ubuntu 24.04 Yaru theme.
+A list of the symbolic icons for the default GNOME Adwaita and Ubuntu 24.04 Yaru themes.

 <br>